 (I may earn a small commission from the products mentioned in this post.)

 Many people are having knee replacement surgery at a younger age and many are still in the workforce.
-If you are contemplating TKR and still working, you will have concerns about your job such as:
+If you are contemplating TKR and you are still working, you will have concerns about your job such as:

 - How much time will I need to take off of work?